FeatureBaseDB/featurebase/docs/data-model.md

 ### Frame

-Frames are used to segment rows within an index, for example to defining different functional groups.
+Frames are used to segment rows within an index, for example to define different functional groups.
 A frame might correspond to a single field in a relational table, where each row in a standard frame represents a single possible value of the field.
 Similarly, a frame with BSI values could represent all possible integer values of a field .

 #### Relational Analogy

 The Pilosa index is a flexible structure; it can represent any sort of high-cardinality binary matrix.
-The most common pattern we have encountered in Pilosa use cases is a direct analogy to the relational model, summarized here.
+We have explored a number of modeling patterns in Pilosa use cases; one accessible example is a direct analogy to the relational model, summarized here.

 Entities: